"Here's the Smarter Oil Alternative I Recommend to Replace Those Other Oils in Your Kitchen"

 - LCFAs can be deposited within arteries in lipid forms such as cholesterol.

-On the other hand, however, the MCFAs in coconut oil are better, because:
+On the other hand, however, the MCFAs in organic coconut oil are better, because:

 - MCFAs are smaller.
 They permeate cell membranes easily, and do not require lipoproteins or special enzymes to be utilized effectively by your body.